What Child is this, who, laid to rest, On Mary's lap is sleeping? Whom angels greet with anthems sweet, While shepherds watch are keeping.

 As in the time of Jesus, we too can come to Jesus to have our sins forgiven.
 Back then, Our Lord saved: the woman who committed adultery, the woman who washed His feet with her tears, the tax collector, the good thief and many others from their sins.
 Today, He saves us from sins through baptism and confession.

 Once I was walking through a rehab center in Wichita.
 One person asked me to hear their confession, and as I was walking down the corridor another person asked me to hear their confession.
-Within 15 minutes, I heard the confessions of two people and Jesus washed away the combination of 75 years of sins.
-Today, Jesus saves us from our sins.

-What will become of this Child?
 What Child is this?
 The Jews who knew scripture, would have known the Messiah would heal the sick, give sight to the blind, to bring liberty to captives.
 Jesus would be the Savior.

 From the time of Jesus unto today, Jesus helps many to forgive others, including those who suffer from the most horrible injustices.

-In Wichita, a 23-year-old man was murdered due to a robbery of his wallet.
+In Wichita, a 23 year old man was murdered due to a robbery of his wallet.
 The mother had terrible anger toward the killer and couldn't forgive him for killing her son.
 After praying a Holy Hour with Jesus in Eucharistic Adoration, she forgave the man who killed her son.

 What Child is this for you?
-I encourage you to pick up the baby Jesus from your manger at home and hold Him in your arms and pray: I love you baby Jesus.
+I encourage you to pick up the baby Jesus from your manger at home, and hold Him in your arms and pray: I love you baby Jesus.
 I adore you baby Jesus.
 Baby Jesus you are the Lord of my life.
 You are the king of my heart and of my family.
 You are my best friend.
 To you I can confide everything.
 You will heal me when I need it.
 You will comfort me and wipe away my tears.
 You will give me strength to carry my cross.
 You will help me love others, especially those most difficult to love.
 I want to see your face for all eternity.
 I want to be with you in heaven.
-O Child Jesus, who are my savior, save me from my sins.
+O Child Jesus.
+My savior, save me from my sins.
 Help me to come to Confession often.
 Give me the desire to come to Mass every week, so that you may dwell within my soul and give me graces to reach my eternal home in heaven.
-I know what Child is this… my Savior, my King, my Lord, my God and my All.
+I know what Child is this… He is my Savior, my King, my Lord, my God and my All.
 "Raise, raise the song on high.
 The Virgin sings Her lullaby.
 Joy!
 Joy! for Christ is born, The Babe, the Son of Mary!"

 No comments: